This is the story of Mary CLEMENT and the deaths surrounding her.

 back to the CLEMENT genealogy page

-Michel CLEMENT (born in Harlange, Luxembourg June 26 1835, died in Dubuque, Iowa, March 28, 1885) married Margarite DEVILLE (born at Harlange, Luxembourg, Feb 24 1830, died in Dubuque, Iowa, July 24 1884) on Jan 31 1860 in Harlange.
+Michel CLEMENT was born in Harlange, Luxembourg June 26 1835, and died in Dubuque, Iowa, March 28, 1885.
+He married Margarite DEVILLE (born at Harlange, Luxembourg, Feb 24 1830, died in Dubuque, Iowa, July 24 1884) on Jan 31 1860 in Harlange.
 They had the following children:

 All but Annie were born in

-shown on Catherine's documents.
+left documents to that effect.
 The CLEMENT family settled in

-Dubuque and lived at 1533 Maple Street as of 1880.
+Dubuque and were living at 1533 Maple Street as of 1880.

 Catherine ("Katie") CLEMENT worked as a servant in